-Memorandum of Understanding Regarding Exceptions to the Agreement
+Memorandum of Understanding Regarding

+Exceptions to the Agreement

-- The parties agree that any member of the bargaining unit whose formal terms of appointment in respect of salary or entitlement to leave are contrary to the provisions of Articles 19, 20, or 25 shall be treated according to those terms of appointment, if the employee so desires. - 2.
+- The parties agree that any member of the bargaining unit whose formal terms of appointment in respect of salary or entitlement to leave are contrary to the provisions of Articles 19, 20, or 25 shall be treated according to those terms of appointment, if the employee so desires.
+It is understood that other than in regard to Article 25.06(c) (current clause in respect of CLA starting salary), any such terms of the appointment shall not be inferior to the provisions of Article 19, 20 or 25. - 2.
 The parties agree that the Employer may, at its discretion, award additional years accredited toward entitlement to sabbatical leave to individual employees in recognition of their service as academic administrators in the bargaining unit, or for service to the University in non-bargaining unit capacities.
 In exceptional cases, an increased level of sabbatical salary support may be used as an alternative to the award of years accredited toward entitlement to sabbatical leave. - 3.
 The parties agree that where members of the bargaining unit who have served in academic administrative positions excluded from the unit have entered into an agreement with the Employer with respect to salaries, leaves, or special duties to be effective upon their return to the bargaining unit, the terms of any such agreement shall supersede the relevant terms of this Agreement. - 4.
 The parties agree that the Employer may, at its discretion, make additional adjustments to the salaries of individual employees, to a cumulative total of market/anomalies increments of:

-2012-2013: \$367,898, plus fringe benefits 2013-2014: \$367,898, plus fringe benefits 2014-2015: \$367,898, plus fringe benefits
+2015-2016: \$367,898, plus fringe benefits 2016-2017: \$367,898, plus fringe benefits 2017-2018: \$367,898, plus fringe benefits